mdn/content/files/en-us/web/api/webxr_device_api/bounded_reference_spaces/index.md

   });

   // Now set up matrices, create a secondary reference space to
   // transform the viewer's pose, and so forth.
-Then...

   xrSession.requestAnimationFrame(onDrawFrame);
 }